-Soon, gas from the Snøhvit field, approximately 140 kilometers offshore in the Barents Sea, will be flowing into the gas processing plant for treatment and shipping to the global LNG market.
-The core products of the plant will be liquefied natural gas (LNG, 5.67 billion m3/year), liquefied petroleum gas (LPG, up to 250,000 tonnes/year) and condensate (up to 900,000 m3/year).
-All products will be exported by ship.
+Gas from the Snøhvit field, approximately 140 kilometers offshore in the Barents Sea, is flowing into the gas processing plant for treatment and shipping to the global LNG market.
+The core products of the plant are liquefied natural gas (LNG; 5.67 billion m3/year), liquefied petroleum gas (LPG; up to 250,000 tonnes/year) and condensate (up to 900,000 m3/year).
+All products are exported by ship.

 Snøhvit is the first development in the Barents Sea.
-The oil and gas fields were discovered in the early 1980ies.
+The oil and gas fields were discovered in the early 1980s.
 Combined with the adjacent Albatross and Askeladd fields, Snøhvit contains more than 300 billion m3 of natural gas.
-Gas will be extracted from the seabed using subsea equipment, which are operated remotely from Melkøya.
-The subsea control system was delivered by ABB in the UK (now Vetco Aibel).
+Gas is extracted from the seabed using subsea equipment, which is operated remotely from Melkøya.
+The subsea control system was delivered by ABB in the United Kingdom (now Vetco Aibel).
 The topside of the subsea control system, which is an integrated part of the overall Safety and Automation System (SAS), was delivered by ABB in Norway.

-Complete control of the plant Snøhvit is an extremely complex installation.
+Complete control of the plant

+Snøhvit is an extremely complex installation.
 The process is extensive, encompassing subsea control processing, complex LNG processes, and storage and loading of the final products.

 No system is more critical to the processing plant than the combined safety and automation system.
 The number of signals running through the Snøhvit process is enormous; the Process Control and Data Acquisition (PCDA) system has to handle more than 30,000 signals simultaneously.
-An unscheduled halt in production is extremely expensive.
+An unscheduled halt in production is extremely costly.
 Therefore, ABB's control systems are constructed and tested to provide the highest level of security and minimal downtime.